lumitech-co/.github/profile/README.md

 ![Banner](https://github.com/user-attachments/assets/4028f3af-2718-4dca-81a6-b2500bc22d65)

 Lumitech is a custom software development company providing professional services worldwide.
 We partner with technology businesses globally helping them to build successful engineering teams and create innovative software products.
+We’re a global team of software engineers, AI and ML specialists, product managers, and technology experts who have achieved a 600% growth rate since 2022.
+When a rocket launches toward the moon, it doesn’t stop halfway.
+Neither do we.

+GitHub is our primary version control platform, serving as a central hub for collaboration and knowledge sharing.
+Within our organization, we maintain key documents, technical guides, and best practices to ensure consistency, efficiency, and streamlined development workflows across our engineering team.
+This structured approach fosters transparency, accelerates onboarding, and enhances code quality while promoting a culture of continuous improvement.

 ## 💡 Guidelines
 - [Web](https://www.notion.so/lumitech/Web-Guidelines-5a622d0c4d4d44bfb8b41a5fbbfd6e35)